About medical cannabis

 Our GMC registered specialists are experts in using medical cannabis and will choose your cannabis medicine care plan products after a comprehensive assessment including the main symptoms targeted, current medications, the pattern of your symptoms and lifestyle factors such as doing any safety-sensitive jobs.
 They will also monitor and adjust the medication on a regular basis to ensure the best effect with fewest side effects.

 We hope that medical cannabis will soon become available for patients on the NHS.
-Although medical cannabis was legalised in the UK last year, only a handful of patients have secured NHS prescriptions due to multiple barriers.
-The Medical Cannabis Clinics enable appropriate access to treatment for people with high unmet needs who are currently unable to access the treatment on the NHS.
+Although medical cannabis was legalised in the UK in 2018, only a handful of patients have secured NHS prescriptions since then due to multiple barriers.
+The Medical Cannabis Clinics enable appropriate access to treatment for people with unmet needs who are currently unable to access the treatment through the NHS.

 Becoming a patient

-Many medical cannabis products contain only trace amounts of THC, the chemical in the plant responsible for making people feel high and for many indications it is not necessary to have significant amounts of THC to achieve symptom relief.
-The goal of medical cannabis therapy is to provide symptom relief while minimizing potential psycho-activity, which is very different than smoking cannabis recreationally, normally high in THC and cultivated to produce a high feeling.
+Many medical cannabis products contain only trace amounts of THC, which is the chemical in the plant responsible for making people feel high.
+There are many indications showing that it is not necessary to have significant amounts of THC in order to achieve symptom relief.
+The goal of medical cannabis therapy is to provide this symptom relief while minimizing potential psycho-activity, which is very different than smoking cannabis recreationally.
+It should also be noted that recreational cannabis is generally much higher in THC and specifically cultivated to produce that high feeling.

 We recommend that you speak with your insurance company to confirm whether your plan will cover the costs.